 Instructions

-- In a small bowl, combine ingredients for teriyaki sauce and mix well.
-In a medium bowl, mix sake and 1 Tbsp potato starch (cornstarch).
-Add the meat and rub well with your hands.
+- Gather all the ingredients.
+In a small bowl, combine the teriyaki sauce ingredients: ½ tsp ginger (grated, with juice), 2 cloves garlic (thinly sliced), 2 Tbsp sake, 2 Tbsp soy sauce, 1 Tbsp mirin, 1 Tbsp sugar, and 2 Tbsp water.
+Mix well.
+In a separate medium bowl, mix 1 Tbsp sake and 1 Tbsp potato starch or cornstarch.
+Add ¾ lb thinly sliced pork and rub well with your hands to coat.

-- Make one-bite size meatballs with the marinated meat and place it on a plate.
-Sprinkle the meatballs with 4 Tbsp potato starch (cornstarch) and evenly coat them.
+- Make bite-size meatballs with the marinated meat and place on a plate.
+Evenly coat the meatballs with 4 Tbsp potato starch or cornstarch.

-- In a large skillet, heat sesame oil over medium-high heat.
-Place the pork balls gently on the skillet and cook them until the bottom side is browned.
+- In a large skillet, heat 1 Tbsp toasted sesame oil over medium-high heat.
+Gently place the meatballs on the hot skillet and cook until the bottom side is browned.
 Flip and cook the other side until browned.

-- Reduce heat to medium.
-Add the teriyaki sauce in the skillet and shake it to mix everything.
-Cook covered for 5 minutes.
+- Reduce the heat to medium.
+Add the teriyaki sauce to the skillet and shake to mix everything.
+Cook, covered, for 5 minutes.
 Flip the pork balls occasionally to coat them with the sauce.

 To Store